Multiple injured after three story deck collapse in New Jersey

 The conditions of the hospitalized victims were not immediately clear, but no deaths were reported.

-Witness Joann Devito said she was shitting on her deck across the street when she saw the collapse.
+Witness Joann Devito said she was sitting on her deck across the street when she saw the collapse.

 "I heard this noise, so I turned and looked and saw the whole thing caving in," she said.
 "I saw two women running and screaming.
 It was horrible."